 The good news is, that you can use your left hand fingers to find the ratio for sine and cosine functions easily.

 Below is a good illustration of what we have just discovered.

-Try it yourself and check your result in the table of “Trigonometric Ratios of Standard Angles” given above.
+Try it for yourself and check your result in the table of “Trigonometric Ratios of Standard Angles” given above.

 How about cosine?